-We are GMA, specialist of the digital marketing in China.
+We are a GMA, specialists of digital marketing in China.
 Feel free to contact us for more information about business development in China.
-Our team has been helped many brand to break through the market, using the latest and the most effective digital tool, creating appropriated strategy for your project.
+Our team has been helped many brands to break through the market, using the latest and the most effective digital tool, creating appropriate strategy for your project.

 Our services :